Transition from Primary School

 Your questions answered:

-Congratulations to all of our Y7 pupils who completed the Y6 Summer Project during lock down.
+Congratulations to all of our Y7 pupils who completed the Y6 Summer Project.
 The entries, as usual, were phenomenal and it was difficult for our Y7 Form tutors to choose a winner from the work handed in, which included: a range of interesting stories, beautiful illustrations, heart-warming family photos and home-made projects using various art materials for effect.
 It was wonderful to award the pupils their certificates ( which smelled of jelly beans), star badges and overall prizes.
 We look forward to seeing the pupils wearing their badges with pride around school.